curtisnlogan/love-running-project/README.md

 * **Semantic HTML:** A strong focus on using semantic HTML5 tags for better structure, accessibility, and SEO.
 * **Git & GitHub Workflow:** Practiced a professional version control workflow, including:
     * Making small, atomic commits with clear, conventional commit messages.
-    * Using branches for the first-time, as different parts of the website were built
+    * Using branches for the first-time, as different parts of the website were built.
-* **Problem-Solving:** Independently researching and implementing solutions for styling and layout challenges that went beyond the guided tutorials.

 ---